ballerina-platform/ballerina-dev-website/community.md

 Getting a language established is like getting a new religion going.
 We really need you, our fans, to help spread the word.

-- Start with starring the <a href="https://github.com/ballerina-platform/ballerina-lang">main GitHub repo</a>.
+- Start by starring the <a href="https://github.com/ballerina-platform/ballerina-lang">main GitHub repo</a>.
 Thank you!
 - Follow us on Twitter: <a href="https://twitter.com/ballerinalang">@ballerinalang</a>.
 Tweet with the "#ballerinalang" hashtag.
 - Share the wealth by publishing your Ballerina module on <a href="https://central.ballerina.io">Ballerina Central</a>.
 - Give us a buzz on <a href="mailto:contact@ballerina.io">contact@ballerina.io</a> if you want to organize a local meetup or hackathon.
 WSO2 will get right on it and help with presentation/training content, logistics, swag, and some funds for munchies.